fbpx

 The process will require two visits to our Arlington Heights dentist office.

 Your restorative procedure will begin by preparing the tooth surface.
-The dentist removes any tooth decay and takes impressions for the fabrication of your custom inlay or onlay.
+The dentist will remove any decay and take impressions to fabricate your custom inlay or onlay.
 A temporary restoration may be placed until the final one is ready.

-At the second visit, the dentist places the final restoration and permanently secures it for a comfortable fit.
-With proper dental care, your inlay or onlay will last for many years.
+The dentist places the final restoration at the second visit and permanently secures it for a comfortable fit.
+With proper dental care, your inlay or onlay will last many years.

 Pain-Free Dental Fillings

-Using the DentalVibe injection system and an anesthetic wand, Dr. Engelberg and his staff can ensure that you experience as little discomfort as possible during your dental filling procedure.
+Dr. Engelberg and his staff can use the DentalVibe injection system and an anesthetic wand to ensure that you experience as little discomfort as possible during your dental filling procedure.
 Even patients with an extreme fear of needles will find they hardly feel a thing with this technology.

-The anesthetic wand provides a more comfortable, accurate delivery of a local anesthetic for patients.
-It has fewer side effects, such as residual numbness in other parts of the mouth.
+The anesthetic wand provides patients with a more comfortable, accurate delivery of a local anesthetic.
+It also has fewer side effects, such as residual numbness in other parts of the mouth.

 Dental Fillings FAQs